Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tips for Finding the Right Financial Advisor

 • Ask how prospective advisors get paid.
-When they receive only fees from clients, they have less conflicts of interest than advisors who also receive commissions.
+When they receive only fees from clients, they have fewer conflicts of interest than advisors who also receive commissions.

 • Also ask about the advisor’s clientele profile.
 If you have a high net worth, you don’t want an advisor who has only a handful of clients like you.
 Same goes if you are on the other end of the scale.
 You want someone who has the experience and know-how to help people at your level – and considers you important, regardless of your asset level.